sheriannebolling/getflicks/README.md

-Welcome to Getflix!
+Welcome to Getflicks!

 An app by: Evan Renaud, Sherianne Bolling, Melanie Gershman, Arshdeep Singh

-Description: Getflix is a rails application that allows users to see movie information.
+Description: Getflicks is a rails application that allows users to see movie information.
 Movies can be listed by genre.
 Movie details can be viewed when a movie is selected.
 Users can create accounts and log in to store their favorites, rate, and review movies.
 Movies have an average rating.

 Technologies: Rails, Ruby, OMDB API, Materialize